Run guide#

 The Intel® Tiber™ Broadcast Suite is a package designed for creation of high-performance and high-quality solutions used in live video production.

-Video pipelines described below are built using Intel-optimized version of FFmpeg and combine: media transport protocols compliant with SMPTE ST 2110, JPEG XS encoder and decoder, GPU media processing and rendering.
+Video pipelines described below (sections 2. - 7.) are built using Intel-optimized version of FFmpeg and combine: media transport protocols compliant with SMPTE ST 2110, JPEG XS encoder and decoder, GPU media processing and rendering.

 # Create the src directory if it doesn't exist